tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

    version number in the HelloRetryRequest that it would use when sending a ServerHello.
-Upon receipt of the ServerHello, the client MUST verify that the server version values match and MUST terminate the connection with an "illegal_parameter" alert.
+Upon receipt of the ServerHello, the client MUST verify that the server version values match and MUST terminate the connection with an "illegal_parameter" alert otherwise.

    If the HelloRetryRequest message is used, the initial ClientHello and the HelloRetryRequest are included in the calculation of the